Etihad to loan pilots to competing UAE airline Emirates

-DUBAI, United Arab Emirates — The Abu Dhabi-based long-haul carrier Etihad will loan pilots to competing Dubai-based Emirates under a new program.
+DUBAI, United Arab Emirates — Long-haul airline Etihad Airways will loan pilots to competing Dubai-based carrier Emirates under a new program, officials acknowledged Sunday, marking a rare cooperation between the two state-owned carriers who operate only 115 kilometers (70 miles) apart.

-Emirates acknowledged the program in a statement Sunday.
+There’s always been competition between Emirates, founded by Dubai’s rulers in 1985, and Etihad, begun by Abu Dhabi’s rulers in 2003.
+But the secondment program between the two comes as Emirates faces a pilot shortage and Etihad still struggles with its business after last week posting a loss of $1.52 billion in the last fiscal year.

+In a statement, Emirates described the move as “a common practice in our industry which gives airlines more flexibility in managing their pilot resources.”
+The Dubai-based airline did not offer specifics on the program, nor say how many pilots from Etihad would be flying with the carrier.

 Etihad did not immediately respond to a request for comment.
+A letter sent to pilots from Etihad described the program as seconding pilots two years after they passed a selection process.

-Emirates CEO Tim Clark acknowledged in April that the airline was “a tad short in pilots.”
-Meanwhile, Etihad announced last week it posted losses of $1.52 billion in the last fiscal year.
+Emirates CEO Tim Clark acknowledged in April that the airline was “a tad short in pilots” and that could affect routes.
+Emirates has a fleet of 266 aircraft that fly to 160 destinations around the world.
+The airline made a profit of $762 million off revenues of $25.2 billion in the last fiscal year and its name graces sporting events around the world.

+For Etihad, the airline has struggled.
+It suffered a second consecutive annual loss this year and has reduced its fleet from 119 to 115.
+Its strategy of aggressively buying stakes in airlines from Europe to Australia to compete against Emirates and fellow rival Qatar Airways exposed the company to major losses.

+The two Mideast carriers also saw business hurt by President Donald Trump’s travel bans affecting Muslim-majority nations and stricter rules on electronics in cabins.

 Emirates and Etihad are both government-owned airlines in the UAE, a federation of seven sheikhdoms on the Arabian Peninsula.
 Both compete in the long-haul carrier market, using their nation’s location between East and West to their advantage.